hphelion/documentation/bindings.jclouds.cdn.md

         BlobStoreContext context =
                 new BlobStoreContextFactory().createContext("hpcloud-objectstorage", <user>, <password>);

-When you need access to HP Helion Cloud-specific features, use the provider-specific context:
+When you need access to HP Helion Public Cloud-specific features, use the provider-specific context:

         HPCloudObjectStorageClient hpcloudClient =
                 HPCloudObjectStorageClient.class.cast(context.getProviderSpecificContext().getApi());